dmussie/weekend-sql-to-do-list/README.md

 -[x] create a put route that can update the “task_complete” column -[x] create a pool to connect to the database

-##Client side
+## Client side
 -[x] finalize click listener
 -[x] ajax call to GET route for updating DOM
 -[x] (appending to DOM)
 -[x] ajax call to POST route for adding new task
--[x] ajax call to PUT route for editing a row item
+-[x] ajax call to PUT route for editing a row item -[x] create a ‘Task Complete’ button that should indicate whether a task needs to be completed or not

+## Styling
--[ ] create a ‘Task Complete’ button that disappears and causes a row color change when the task is ready to be transferred
+-[] ‘Task Complete’ button should also cause a row color change when the task is complete verses not -[] Add background color
+-[] text color

 ## Description